bobdavies2000/OpenCVB/README.md

 interface code to the Kinect for Azure libraries.
 Since there is likely to be little interest in debugging the Kinect4Azure DLL, the Release version is used even in the Debug configuration.
-If it is necessary to debug the camera interface, set any Build Configuration components to the Debug version.
+If it is necessary to debug the camera interface, set any Build Configuration entries to the Debug version.
 Using Release versions naturally enables a higher framerate.
 As a result, the VB.Net code – which is usually run in Debug mode - is almost as fast as the Release configuration.